Angela Merkel's incredible rise from quantum chemist to the world's most powerful woman

 Source: The Making of Merkel, BBC

-Merkel's rise to the top accelerated when she joined the largest party in West Germany, Christlich Demokratische Union.
+Merkel's rise to the top accelerated when she joined the largest party in West Germany, Christlich Demokratische Union, in the late 1940s.

 She was selected for multiple positions by Helmet Kohl, her mentor and the leader of the Christian Democratic Union, or CDU.